amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-19.md

 My approach to decisions like this has been to:

-- get as much information as I can in the time available - in this instance, I asked what drove the decision to implement the existing navigation in the first place
+- **get as much information as I can in the time available** - in this instance, I asked what drove the decision to implement the existing navigation in the first place
-- gather opinions - my team have contextual knowledge and experience I don’t yet have, so it was important for me to understand whether _they_ felt it was worth delaying things to make this change
+- **gather opinions** - my team have contextual knowledge and experience I don’t yet have, so it was important for me to understand whether _they_ felt it was worth delaying things to make this change
-- make a call, being transparent about my reasons and any risks - I concluded that we should change the navigation, as I was confident—as was my team—that the side-navigation was a better solution and I felt it preferable to avoid making significant changes to the navigation soon after launch, if we could help it
+- **make a call, being transparent about my reasons and any risks** - I concluded that we _should_ change the navigation, as we were confident that the side-navigation was a better solution and I felt it preferable to avoid making significant changes to the navigation soon after launch, if we could help it

 That decision was fairly straightforward, others have been more complicated.
 I’m trying to take each one as it comes, weighing up how disruptive each given option will be against the impact of getting it wrong.